 The southern section of the site is identified as being within the flood planning area.
 Part of the land within the flood planning area is located on the C2 Environmental Conservation zoned land and the other part on the RU2 Rural Landscape zoned land proposed to be rezoned to R2 Low Density Residential.
 However, part of the land within the flood planning area to be rezoned to R2 is only intended to be used for a stormwater detention basin and not for residential development.

-Moreover, a DCP will be prepared for the site, which will include controls to ensure that only a stormwater basin and no residential development is allowed in the flood planning area.
+Moreover, a DCP will be prepared for the site, which will include controls to ensure that only a stormwater basin and no residential development is allowed on land affected by the probable maximum flood.